Sant'Ignazio, Rome: History

-The foundation stone was laid only on August 2, 1626, four years later, a delay which was caused by the fact that a section of the buildings belonging to the Roman College had to be dismantled.
+The foundation stone was laid only on 2 August 1626, four years later, a delay which was caused by the fact that a section of the buildings belonging to the Roman College had to be dismantled.
 The old church was eventually demolished in 1650 to make way for the massive Church of St. Ignatius of Loyola, which was begun in 1626 and finished only at the end of the century.
 In striking contrast to the Church of the Annunciation, which occupied only a small section of the Collegio Romano, the Church of St. Ignatius of Loyola took up a quarter of the entire block when it was completed.

 The church was opened for public worship only in 1650, at the occasion of the Jubilee of 1650.
 The final solemn consecration of the church was celebrated only in 1722 by Cardinal Antonfelice Zondadari.
 The church's entrance now faces on to the Rococo Place of San Ignazio was planned by the architect Filippo Raguzzini.

 Interior

 The church has a Latin cross plan with numerous side chapels.
 The building was inspired by the Jesuit mother church, the Church of the Gesù in Rome (finished in the late 16th century).
 The imposing order of Corinthian pilasters that rings the entire interior, the theatrical focus on the high altar at the rear of the broad eastern apse, the church's colored marbles, animated stucco figural relief, richly ornamented altars, extensive gilding, and bold trompe-l'œil paintings in the "dome" at its crossing and in the nave ceiling all produce a festive, sumptuous effect.
 Funds to build a dome were lacking, hence a painter to paint the illusion of a dome was hired.

 The nave's west wall has a sculptural group depicting Magnificence and Religion (1650) by Alessandro Algardi.
 Algardi also helped design the high reliefs in stucco that run on both lateral nave walls just above the entries to the chapels and beneath the nave's grandiose entablature.

 Other artworks in the church include a huge stucco statue of St. Ignatius by Camillo Rusconi (1728).
 Saints Aloysius Gonzaga, Robert Bellarmine, and John Berchmans are buried in the church.
+The church is also the resting place of Bartol Kašić.